 Benefits After Leaving the Service

-11. A military retirement is worth millions.
-An officer with 20 years of service, who earns over $100,000 per year, could retire with a pension of over $48,000 per year for life in his or her 40’s and start a second career.
+An officer with 20 years of service, who earns over $100,000 per year, could retire with a pension of over $48,000 per year for life in his or her 40s and start a second career.
 Imagine earning over $4,000 per month for the rest of one’s life, starting at age 42.
 This equates to an accumulative pay of $480,000, $960,000, $1.4 million in 10, 20, and 30 years, respectively, in addition to having full health care coverage and an income from a second job, if desired.
-(Oh, and those numbers don’t account for annual cost of living adjustments which increase your monthly pension).
+(Oh, and those numbers don’t account for the annual cost of living adjustments (COLA) which increase your monthly pension each year).

 Learn more about retirement benefits: